approvals/Approvals.NodeJS/readme.md

 The default configuration as defined below can be overridden by using the following strategy.

 > NOTE: Priority/order of config selection comes from the below list where the first item have the defined defaults and each next step having a potential to override the previous if a configuration value is specified.

 1. Starting with the defaults (as shown in the JS object below) this is defined in [lib/config.js](lib/config.js).
-1. Override any defaults with config in a yaml or json file in you're home directory `~/.approvalsConfig`.
+1. We then take and override the defaults (and only the properties specified) with config in a yaml or json file in you're home directory `~/.approvalsConfig`.
-1. Then override with an `approvals.configure({...})` (not recommended in general).
+1. Overrides with an `approvals.configure({...})` (not a recommended approach).
 1. Then passing any specific configuration at the test level as the last parameter in the verify function `.verify(..., {...overridden config...});`.
+See [API](#api) for specific parameters.

-For example - using a specific reporter `p4merge`:
+Here's an example of using a single reporter `p4merge`, and overriding whatever is configured.
+This will only override this specific test.

 ```javascript
 it("should use a specific reporter", function () {